-- Analyzing various segments of the American society. - Americans abroad and perception of various cultures that is carried to the perception of different minority groups within the U.S.A.
+- Analyzing various segments of the American society. - Americans abroad and perception of various cultures that is carried to the perception of different minority groups within the U.S.A. - A minority group in focus: gay, lesbian, bisexual, and transgender communities.

-Assignment # 2 (take home to be turned in on March 10, 2010).
+Assignment # 2 (take-home to be turned in on March 3, 2011).

-Readings for Weeks #7 & 8:
+Readings for Weeks #6: